-A poorly child, so now what?
+A sick child, so now what?

-Excluding a poorly child
+Excluding a sick child

-There are a number of contagious and possibly quite serious diseases which will result in the poorly child not being able to attend Het Steigertje, as this would pose too great a risk for the other children and employees to also become infected.
-This temporary exclusion of poorly children as a result of the contagion risk to others is referred to as ‘exclusion’.
+There are a number of contagious and possibly quite serious diseases which will result in the sick child not being able to attend Het Steigertje, as this would pose too great a risk for the other children and employees to also become infected.
+This temporary exclusion of sick children as a result of the contagion risk to others is referred to as ‘exclusion’.
 You will find a yellow notice on the entrance doors to the locations, providing information regarding any currently prevalent (infectious) childhood diseases and information regarding these diseases.
 If a contagious childhood disease poses a possible risk to a pregnant woman and her unborn child, this will be indicated by displaying a pictogram with a pregnant woman on the yellow notice.

 Please contact the group’s location manager or pedagogical employee before you bring in your child if you are in any doubt as to whether your child is too ill to attend.